Design ToolsCase StudyClient Resources

 So, if you drop your laptop with an SSD inside, there's a good chance it will keep working.
 On the other hand, an HDD is more likely to be damaged or destroyed.
 Both media types differ in how they write data onto magnetic platters.

 All data written on an HDD is stored as a physical change on magnetic material.
 Any abrupt movement or shock can damage the surface and render the drive unusable.
-An SSD, on the other hand, stores data as digital charges, so there's no physical contact between the disk and its surroundings and consequently no impact on performance.
+On the other hand, an SSD stores data as digital charges, so there's no physical contact between the disk and its surroundings and, consequently, no impact on performance.

 SSDs have come down substantially over recent years, but they still cost more per gigabyte than their counterparts, making them less attractive to many people who might not need such high-speed storage space.